 5 decades of clinical tests conducted by physicists and medical researchers in Russia, Germany and Brazil seem to indicate that some of our ancestors, thousands of years ago, knew many astonishing details about the electronic INFORMATION exchange around our body.
 To leading bio-electrography researchers worldwide - ancient meridian and acupuncture charts begin to make perfect sense.

 Bio-electrography has the potential to serve as an extremely powerful and comprehensive medical diagnostics tool, capable of showing malfunctions of the body and mind long before any physical symptoms become evident.
-Following several years of clinical tests that demonstrated high correlation of bioelectrography and conventional diagnostics, the CrownTV system for bio-electrography developed by Prof Korotkov has been approved in Russia for use in all clinics without limitations.
-From correctly recorded bio-electrograms it seems possible to distinguish many diseases, stress, depressive states, activities of different parts of the brain, even certain emotions etc... with astonishing precision.
-By utilising the potential of bioelectrography it should be possible to take preventive measures, rather than wait until emergency treatments and surgery are required.
+Following several years of clinical tests that demonstrated high correlation of bio-electrography and conventional diagnostics, the GDV system for bio-electrography developed by Prof Korotkov has been approved in Russia for use in all clinics without limitations since 1998.
+From correctly recorded bio-electrograms it seems possible to distinguish many diseases, stress, depressive states, activities of different parts of the brain, even certain emotions etc... with astonishing regularity.
+By utilizing the potential of bio-electrography it should be possible to take preventive measures, rather than wait until emergency treatments and surgery are required.

 Another fascinating application of bio-electrography involves investigating ways of enhancing the information transfer around our body - in an effort to assist us to become happier, healthier, more energetic and alert.
 Since the information that makes us alive seems to be encoded in a form of light - isn't it obvious that we should learn to live with color ?